GoInterject/GoInterject.github.io/wGetStarted/L-Create-Dropdowns.md

 ![](/images/L-Create-Dropdowns/17.png)
 <br>

-To build the stored procedure and dataportal, and database connection that allows this formula to work, continue to the [developer section of this example](/wGetStarted/L-Dev-jDropdowns.html).
+To build the stored procedure and Data Portal, and database connection that allows this formula to work, continue to the [developer section of this example](/wGetStarted/L-Dev-jDropdowns.html).

 ### Creating a Custom jDropdown List

 The jDropdown feature can be used to create a custom list of items in a dropdown list.
-Instead of a DataPortal, you can enter a list.
+Instead of a Data Portal, you can enter a list.
 For example, to create a dropdown list of 3 items: Yes, No, Maybe, use the following syntax:

 ```
 list:Yes,No,Maybe